 Diocesan Synod Motions (DSMs) are motions passed by diocesan synods that have been referred to the General Synod.
-Once a DSM has been referred to the General Synod it will not come off the Agenda until it is either debated or withdrawn by the proposing diocese.
+Once a DSM has been referred to the General Synod, it remains on the Agenda until it is either debated or withdrawn by the proposing diocese.

-... to move on behalf of the Worcester Diocesan Synod:
+… to move on behalf of Canterbury Diocesan Synod:

 … to move on behalf of the Oxford Diocesan Synod:

-mindful of the deep economic effects of the pandemic, the impacts of new technology, and the global rise of new forms of working--
+‘That this Synod, mindful of the deep economic effects of the pandemic, the impacts of new technology, and the global rise of new forms of working:

-(b) endorse and commend the five principles used for evaluating fair and dignified platform work in the gig economy by Fair.work and
+- endorse and commend the five principles used for evaluating fair and dignified platform work in the gig economy by fair work and

 …to move on behalf of the Carlisle Diocesan Synod: